HONR Network: Activities

-YouTube
+Social media policy changes

+In 2018, WordPress denied Pozner's request to remove copyrighted images from conspiracy theorist blogs.
+Following outcry, WordPress's parent company Automattic enacted a policy against the "malicious publication of unauthorized, identifying images of minors."

 The HONR Network has also brought about significant change in policy at YouTube.
 In the past, the online video platform has had no policy against conspiracy or hoax theory videos in general.
 The HONR network continually raised its concerns about this lack of policy with YouTube.
 In response, in 2017, YouTube clarified that hoax theory videos that targeted the victims or family members of public acts of violence would count as harassment, and could be taken down.
 "Our hearts go out to the families who have suffered these incredibly tragic losses," a YouTube spokesperson said in an email.
 "We recognize the challenging issues raised by the victims' families, and that is why we updated the application of our harassment policy last summer.
 As a result, we have removed hundreds of these videos as they have been flagged to us and we will continue to do so."

 In June of 2019, YouTube announced that it would be further changing its official policy in order to combat hate speech.
 In an official blog post, it announced that it would prohibit and remove videos denying that well-documented, violent events like the Holocaust or the shooting at Sandy Hook Elementary, had taken place.
 Additionally, it would be removing hate and supremacist content.
 All told, this meant that hundreds of thousands of videos would now be considered to be in violation of its rules, and would be removed.
 Speaking about the change in policy, Pozner thanked YouTube for "taking the lead in enacting policy changes that we have been recommending for the past half-decade."

-Twitter

 While most other major platforms have responded to requests for greater protection for survivors and the families of victims of mass casualty and high-profile violence, Twitter has continued to reject or ignore Pozner's and the HONR Network's appeals.
-Twitter continues to be the most difficult social media platform to remove any type of harassing and abusive content.